This article explains Accounts/ Profile interrelations, Trust associations and the role of Server Sets.

 Summary/ Requisite Review

-SSProtect functions in the context of an Account exclusively identified by a Username, which is an email address that you control and choose to associated with SSProtect during provisioning.
+SSProtect functions in the context of an Account exclusively identified by a Username, which is an email address that you control and choose to associate with SSProtect during provisioning.

 Accounts operate in the context of an Organization, which is a collection of Accounts that share common administration and inherent Trust associations.
 An Individual Account is a special case that maintains a hidden association with an Organization, operating without the complexity of administrative controls.
 The Organization Name, in this case, matches the Account Username (its' email address).

 Trust associations govern access to SSProtect-managed content: You can always access content you, "own", and also content, "owned" by other Accounts in your Organization.
-Note however that shared content is not delivered by SSProtect, though is required to access and decrypt protected data.
-Share content using regular collaboration tools, applications, and technologies: Protections follow content.
+Note however that shared content is not delivered by SSProtect: Protect data files then utilize them with the usual collaboration tools and facilities.
+SSProtect is required to access the resulting ciphertext content, since protections follow data.

-"Ownership" serves a limited purpose in SSProtect, associating a managed item with the Account first adding protection (for example using the File Explorer's SSProtect Activate context menu).
-Subsequent attempts to access content yield encrypted/ obfuscated content unless SSProtect is present, recognizes a valid end-user attempt to open or access an item, and subsequently authenticates and authorizes access.
+"Ownership" serves a limited purpose in SSProtect, associating a managed item with the Account first adding protection to an item (for example using the File Explorer's SSProtect Activate context menu).
+Subsequent attempts to access content yield encrypted/ obfuscated content.
+When SSProtect is present, the software intercepts access attempts then authenticates and authorizes access by on, "ownership" and Trust associations.
 This process, denoted as In-Place Encryption, is described in the article, Protecting and Working with Files.

-- Use of SSProtect is identified by a unique Account you Login to
+- Use of SSProtect is identified by a unique Account you use for Login

 - You create your Account the first time you run the software